Park Street at Pleasant Valley Road, Peterboro, New York | Officially Marked Monument

 Elizabeth Smith Miller (1822–1911) was the daughter of abolitionist philanthropist Gerrit Smith and his wife Ann Carroll Fitzhugh Smith.
 Elizabeth lived in this house with her husband, Charles Dudley Miller, from 1851 to 1869.
 The house was a gift to the couple from Gerrit Smith; it was called the "House on the Green" because it faced the Gerrit Smith Estate across Peterboro’s central, grassy strip of parkland.
 In 1869, the couple moved into the lakeside estate Lochland at Geneva, which was also a gift from Gerrit Smith.

 The Elizabeth Smith Miller house is a private residence and is not open to the public, though there is a historical marker in its side yard.
-The house is across the old village square from the Gerrit Smith Estate, which is open on weekends.
+The house is across the old village green from the Gerrit Smith Estate, which is open on weekends.

 Front view, looking across Park Street at the Miller home.